Travel insurance UK: Must knows for travelling to the UK

 Unlimited hospital & emergency cover, $7,500 luggage & personal effects, unlimited cancellation

 What kind of travel insurance do I need?

 This is completely up to you and your personal circumstances.
 Whether you're making a return trip to the UK within 3 months, need a multi-travel insurance policy, have pre-existing, medical conditions, are over 60 years of age, or a young family will determine what kind of policy you might need.

 The small print: You may as well forget about travelling to the UK if you are not prepared to read the small print.
-So many travellers miss out on crucial details that may or may not make their claim viable, so its importnat you read the product disclosure statements.
+So many travellers miss out on crucial details that may or may not make their claim viable, so it's important you read the product disclosure statements.

 Much the same as regular travel insurance policies, there are providers that offer working holiday travel insurance when you work and travel through the UK.

-Whether traveling and working in the UK with the intention of traveling to other parts of the world, or going back and forth from Australia and the UK, for a 12 month period, by taking out a multi-trip cover, you can cover yourself for multiple trips, wherever your journey takes you.
+Whether travelling and working in the UK with the intention of travelling to other parts of the world, or going back and forth from Australia and the UK, for a 12 month period, by taking out a multi-trip cover, you can cover yourself for multiple trips, wherever your journey takes you.